 - dual-mode teaching – sometimes referred to as “simultaneous delivery”, where a session is given both in-person and online at the same time.

 However you’re taught, you are able to achieve the same learning outcomes for your course.

 We want every student to have the best possible learning experience.

 You can download our digital learning principles [PDF 96KB].
 These may also appear in slides or on display in your School.

 Equipment you may need

-Make sure you have equipment which is suitable to study and prepare for assessments, and to access online teaching and assessments should government advice change.
+Make sure you have equipment which is suitable to study and prepare for assessments.

 We also advise you to download the SussexMobile app to your smartphone.